 For more information on your Spybot Edition and License, you can click the blue writing which will open the “License Overview” window.

 To view Spybot Help, open Spybot’s Start Center and click on “Help” in the top left corner of the Start Center.

 This will open the Spybot Help file.

-It states in the Start Center “This software is being updated” because in the Licensed Editions Updates are performed automatically through a scheduled task.
+It states in the Start Center / System Tray “This software is being updated” because in the Licensed Editions of Spybot, the updates are performed automatically through a scheduled task.

 When you first install Spybot +AV you will have the option to create a whitelist.
 This is a list of programs that are known to be safe.
 This will speed up the scanning process as these files will not be scanned in the future unless they have been altered in some way.

 30 days after the time Spybot +AV was installed this option will no longer appear in the ‘Start Center’.
 The reason for this happening is that it is recommended not to create a whitelist on systems that have been in use for some time as you may ‘whitelist’ files that have become infected.